harryjackson1221/click-n-copy/README.md

 # Click2Copy
-Basic WordPress Shortcode Plugin to use clipboard.js for copying content
+Basic WordPress Shortcode Plugin to use clipboard.js for copying content, such as HTML and CSS code snippets with the click of a button

-##Usage
+##Screenshot

+## Usage
 ```
 [c2c id="code1" pclass="pre2" bclass="btn" button-text="Copy"]
 <div class="row">